 Registered Colchester Heritage Sites

-These fourteen sites have been registered as Municipal Heritage Properties in the County of Colchester.
+These fifteen sites have been registered as Municipal Heritage Properties in the County of Colchester.

 Greenfield United Church of Canada

 1578 Greenfield Road, Greenfield